-As the old industry quote goes “retail is detail”.
-Due to the effects of Covid, the details have multiplied, become more complex and harder to predict.
+As the old industry quote goes “retail is detail.”
+Because of Covid, the details have multiplied, becoming more complex and harder to predict.
 In the new landscape there will be no margin for error.

 First, retailers will face challenges around reopening stores and operations in a rapidly changing environment.
-In addition to all of the challenges around creating a safe and socially-distanced store, retailers will have to respond to a complex and varying store opening schedule across different states and countries around the globe, suppressed customer demand that is hard to predict, and the possibility of future store closures due to the potential subsequent waves of infection.
+In addition to all of the challenges around creating a safe and socially-distanced store, retailers will have to respond to a complex and varying store opening schedule across different states and countries around the globe, suppressed and unpredictable customer demand, and the possibility of future store closures if we experience more waves of infection.
 All this unpredictability adds additional complexity to an already fragile state of operations with a hefty stock of spring and summer inventory, drained cash balances and reduced demand from wholesale and off-price channels.

-Interesting playbooks (see example here and here) are emerging on how to best plan around these uncertainties.
+Interesting playbooks (see examples here and here) are emerging on how to best plan around these uncertainties.
 However, the reality is that nobody has all the answers and the best plan is to have the tools that give you the ability to learn and adapt in real time.
-Retailers will have to create updated merchandise plans, reforecast inventory flows and play out different scenarios on a daily basis.
-This will be extremely challenging and time consuming without a planning tool to automate these processes.
+Retailers will have to create updated merchandise plans, re-forecast inventory flows and play out different scenarios on a daily basis.

 The second phase of challenges will come around predicting demand over the next 6 to 12 months.
 Normally, retailers pour over historical data to understand patterns and layer in current trend analysis.
 However, both of these data sources are called to question in the new macro environment.
 Most certainly, last year’s numbers are no longer a guide for this year.
 Figuring out what is a trend, a blip or everlasting change will also be very difficult to decipher in the near term.